VanOns/filament-attachment-library/README.md

 }
 ```

-By default this package uses the 'public' disk defined in filesystems.php.
-This is configurable by adding the following to the project's .env file:
+By default, this package uses the `public` disk defined in `filesystems.php`.
+This can be overridden by adding the following to the project's `.env` file:

 ```env
 ATTACHMENTS_DISK=disk_name_here
 ```

-You may need to run ``` php artisan storage:link ``` to be able to preview attachments.
-See [the laravel documentation](https://laravel.com/docs/11.x/filesystem) for more information.
+You may need to run `php artisan storage:link` to be able to preview attachments.
+See [the Laravel documentation](https://laravel.com/docs/11.x/filesystem) for more information.

 ### Usage

-In your form schema add the AttachmentField like:
+In your form schema, add the AttachmentField:

 ```php
 use Filament\Forms;
 use Filament\Forms\Form;